Share This!

 Strength training is an essential component of any fitness routine.
-It not only improves and develops muscle mass and strength but enhances bone density, accelerates your metabolism, keeps your brain and heart healthier, increases confidence, and helps you release stress too.
-Despite that it provides numerous benefits, it comes with numerous misconceptions.
+It not only improves and develops muscle mass and strength but also enhances bone density, accelerates your metabolism, keeps your brain and heart healthier, increases confidence, and helps you release stress, too.
+Despite that, it provides numerous benefits, it comes with multiple misconceptions.
 Being so important, it’s worth pointing out the most common misconceptions women make about lifting weights.
 Let’s break it down.

 Strength Training Makes You Bulky

 This is something many women worry about because they don’t want to have bulky muscles but just want to get toned or lose weight.
-In fact, strength training can be a more effective tool to lose weight as long as you are within the right caloric range.
+Women have significantly lower testosterone levels than men, making it difficult to gain excessive muscle mass naturally.
+Strength training can be a more effective tool to lose weight as long as you are within the right caloric range.
+Plus, it helps shape and define muscles, resulting in a leaner and more toned appearance.
+Unless you are specifically training and eating to gain size, you won’t suddenly bulk up from lifting weights.

 You Should Start Lifting Heavy